The

 mythology revolves around the creative power of the Sun-Father.

 "According to the Desanas, the soul is a luminous element which possesses its own luminosity, bestowed by Sun at the birth of every human being."
 The association of luminescence with spirit is expanded and reinforced by ritual use of the psychedelic drug, yagé.
 "The myth of the cult's origin tells that the supernatural yagé-Woman gave birth to a child who had 'the form of light: he was human, yet he was Light; it was yagé.'"
 During the yagé-drinking ritual, the initiate is told by the shaman that "he is ascending to the Milky Way."
 He then is led to a subterranean world also inhabited by luminous beings.
 Eliade says, "Taking yagé is expressed by a verb meaning, 'drink and see,' and it is interpreted as a regressus to the cosmic womb, that is, to the primeval moment when Sun Father began the creation."
 Light also is associated with semen and sexuality.
-For example, another aspect of the creation myth involves souls originating from semen that falls from the rays of the sun.
+Another aspect of the creation myth involves souls originating from semen that falls from the rays of the sun.
 Eliade summarizes:

 "If everything which exists, lives, and procreates is an emanation of the sun, and if 'spirituality' (intelligence, wisdom, clairvoyance, etc.) partakes of the nature of solar light, it follows that every religious act has, at the same time, a 'seminal' and a 'visionary' meaning.
 The sexual connotations of light-experiences and hallucinatory visions appear to be the logical consequence of a coherent solar theology."